 Amsterdam and The Hague are the two most popular cities in The Netherlands for expats to move to.
-However, it isn’t easy to decide which city to live in if you have never seen either one.
-I lived in both Amsterdam and The Hague for decades and have ranked the 11 most important pros and cons of both cities for you.
+However, deciding which city to live in isn’t easy if you have never seen either one.
+I lived in Amsterdam and The Hague for decades and have ranked the 11 most important pros and cons of both cities.

 If you are still unsure if you want to move to The Netherlands, you may be interested in reading 11 pros and cons of living in The Netherlands first.